THIS COFFEE HAS SOLD OUT.

 Karnataka is a state in India, and the name of the group who sourced this coffee for us.
 They work with a fairly large group of plantation farmers throughout different counties within Karnataka, and this lot represents mostly coffees from the city of Chikmagalur.
 Chickmagalur sits at the foothills of Mullayanagiri range, probably the most famous coffee region in India.
 The Karnataka folks used to just buy from one growing group, but have since cast a much wider net, where some of the value is in their ability to increase selection, and putting together from this more premium blends.
 This is a PB selection, so around 15 screen bean size, and gets a second sort during milling.
 About 70% of the coffee grown in the region is of the old Kent 975 arabica varietal, and all the coffee is shade grown out of necessity, for reprieve from the oppressive Summer temperatures.
 In contrast to the A selection we also brought in (also now available), this PB coffee shows a level of complexity we're not used to in India coffees.
-It's actually very interesting to taste them side by side, showing just how different two coffees from the same region and made up of the same varietals can be so different.
+It's actually very interesting to taste them side by side, showing just how different two coffees from the same region and made up of the same varietals can be.